ZhaorongDai/binance-data-downloader/README.md

 binance-data-downloader
 ```

+For interactive mode, there are two parameters to specify:

+1. Whether to extract files (--extract)
+2. Whether to verify checksums (--verify-checksum)

+If no arguments are provided, files are not extracted by default and checksums are not verified.

 The tool will guide you through selecting:
 1. Data type (spot, futures, etc.)
 2. Interval (daily, monthly, etc.)